MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 **Endpoint security policies** are discrete groups of settings intended for use by security admins who focus on protecting devices in your organization.

 - **Antivirus** policies manage the security configurations found in Microsoft Defender for Endpoint.
 See  [antivirus](/mem/intune/protect/endpoint-security-antivirus-policy) policy for endpoint security.
 - **Attack surface reduction** (ASR) policies focus on minimizing the places where your organization is vulnerable to cyberthreats and attacks.
-With security settings management, ASR rules applyh to devices that run Windows 10, Windows 11, and Windows Server.
+With security settings management, ASR rules apply to devices that run Windows 10, Windows 11, and Windows Server.
 For more information, see:
   - [Overview of attack surface reduction](/windows/security/threat-protection/microsoft-defender-atp/overview-attack-surface-reduction) in the Windows Threat protection documentation.
   - [ASR rules supported operating systems](/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-reference#asr-rules-supported-operating-systems) in the Windows Threat protection documentation.
   - [Attack surface reduction](/mem/intune/protect/endpoint-security-asr-policy) policy for endpoint security, in the Intune documentation.